colbertz2/cs344/projects/4/doc/keygen.md

 "Random" key string of the specified length, terminated with newline.

 ## Return Value
-Integer _keylength_ : Number of characters in key.
-Returns -1 if key generation failed.
+Returns 0 if successful.
+Non-zero on failure.

 ## Notes
 + Output has 1 char more than _keylength_ (including newline)